 – restricted access to the Data collected, so that only Sirdata Group employees whose role requires them to view the Data are authorised to access them, in accordance with strict confidentiality obligations to which they are subject, on penalty of proportionate and appropriate disciplinary sanctions.

-We do not engage in geolocation but may be able to deduce the User’s connection access point based on their IP address.
-The collection of IP addresses is only used to locate the user geographically and is no more precise than the country from which they are connecting.
+The collection of IP addresses is only used to locate the User geographically and is nomore precise than the country from which they are connecting.
 We do not perform any geolocation and do not collect the GPS position of the User.

-It is also possible for Sirdata, with the User’s consent, to obtain location Data based on the information communicated by the latter when browsing the Site of one of our Partners and in particular, if they have an account where information such as the city where they live has been completed.
+It is also possible for Sirdata to obtain the zip code of the User based on the information communicated by the latter, when browsing the Site of one of our Sites Operators and in particular, if they have an account where this information has been completed.